-10.1.2 Administration of Financial Affairs
+- 10.9.3 Administration of Financial Affairs - 10.9.3.1 The Deputy Chief Executive/Section 151 Officer shall be responsible for the administration of the financial affairs of the Council pursuant to section 151 of the Local Government Act 1972; - 10.9.3.2 To make arrangements for the provision and operation of any treasury management, banking and insurance services including the authorisation of any transaction; signing of cheques or other financial instrument;

-- (a) The Deputy Chief Executive/Section 151 Officer shall be responsible for the administration of the financial affairs of the Council pursuant to section 151 of the Local Government Act 1972; - (b) To make arrangements for the provision and operation of any treasury management, banking and insurance services including the authorisation of any transaction; signing of cheques or other financial instrument; provision of indemnities; agreement of terms for the raising, repayment or cancellation of loans, investments and leases; - (c) To take any action to recover debts due to the Council and to write off debts considered to be irrecoverable for any proper reason; - (d) To authorise arrangements for the disposal of surplus or obsolete assets and consequential accounting entries; - To determine all financial matters specified within statutory provisions and not reserved therein to the Council; - (f) To allocate budgetary provision from approved contingencies and earmarked reserves:
+provision of indemnities; agreement of terms for the raising, repayment or cancellation of loans, investments and leases;

-- (g) To make arrangements for the provision of an internal audit service to the Council; - (h) Negotiate and settle the Council's insurance claims through insurers up to a financial limit determined by policy; - (i) Together with the Chief Executive and the Monitoring Officer provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all Councillors and support and advise Councillors and Officers in their respective roles. - 10.4 In consultation with the Head of Finance and Head of Revenue, Benefits & Customer Services: - 10.4.1 Give financial information and provide financial information to the media, Members of the public and the community; - 10.4.2 Write off debts to the limit set in Financial Regulations; - 10.4.3 Grant non-domestic rating discretionary relief; - 10.4.4 Assess and determine applications regarding the Policy on Discretionary Council Tax Discounts. - 10.5 To discharge the Council's functions in respect of: - 10.5.1 The Administration of benefits, including determination of entitlement and the award of discretionary housing benefits; - 10.5.2 The Collection of revenues due to the Council under currently prevailing legislation relating to local government finance; - 10.5.3 The Determination and declaration of the appropriate local average rate in March and September each year in respect of Council mortgages and perform and consequential administration; - 10.5.4 Appearance at hearings of the Valuation Tribunal; - 10.5.5 The recovery of rates and Council Tax including the appointment of enforcement agents for this purpose and the pursuit of court proceedings in consultation with the Head of Legal Services, where appropriate;
+- 10.9.3.3 To take any action to recover debts due to the Council and to write off debts considered to be irrecoverable for any proper reason; - 10.9.3.4 To authorise arrangements for the disposal of surplus or obsolete assets and consequential accounting entries; - 10.9.3.5 To determine all financial matters specified within statutory provisions and not reserved therein to the Council; - 10.9.3.6 To allocate budgetary provision from approved contingencies and earmarked reserves; To make arrangements for the provision of an internal audit service to the Council; - 10.9.3.7 Negotiate and settle the Council's insurance claims through insurers up to a financial limit determined by policy; - 10.9.3.8 Together with the Chief Executive and the Monitoring Officer provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all Councillors and support and advise Councillors and Officers in their respective roles. - 10.9.4 In consultation with the Head of Finance and Head of Revenue, Benefits& Customer Services: - 10.9.5 Give financial information and provide financial information to the media, Members of the public and the community; - 10.9.6 Write off debts to the limit set in Financial Regulations; - 10.9.7 Grant non-domestic rating discretionary relief; - 10.9.8 Assess and determine applications regarding the Policy on Discretionary Council Tax Discounts. - 10.10 To discharge the Council's functions in respect of: - 10.10.1 The Administration of benefits, including determination of entitlement and the award of discretionary housing benefits; - 10.10.2 The Collection of revenues due to the Council under currently prevailing legislation relating to local government finance;

-- 10.5.6 The Management of the Council's investments and debts, including the appointments of external investment managers and brokers, in accordance with the Council's adopted Treasury Policy Statement; - 10.5.7 The Appointment of, and liaison with, insurers; - 10.5.8 Unless otherwise delegated, the determination of tenders in respect of all activities in accordance with relevant legislative requirements and organisation and performance of all works in relation thereof; - 10.5.9 The negotiation and acceptance of quotations from contractors for works classified as part of tenders within limits specified in the Financial Regulations; - 10.5.10 The reduction or remittance of the charge for non-domestic rates on occupied and unoccupied properties on grounds of hardship, under Section 49 of the Local Government Finance Act 1988.
+- 10.10.3 The Determination and declaration of the appropriate local average rate in March and September each year in respect of Council mortgages and perform and consequential administration; - 10.10.4 Appearance at hearings of the Valuation Tribunal; - 10.10.5 The recovery of rates and Council Tax including the appointment of enforcement agents for this purpose and the pursuit of court proceedings in consultation with the Head of Legal Services, where appropriate; The Management of the Council's investments and debts, including the appointments of external investment managers and brokers, in accordance with the Council's adopted Treasury Policy Statement; - 10.10.6 The Appointment of, and liaison with, insurers; - 10.10.7 Unless otherwise delegated, the determination of tenders in respect of all activities in accordance with relevant legislative requirements and organisation and performance of all works in relation thereof; - 10.10.8 The negotiation and acceptance of quotations from contractors for works classified as part of tenders within limits specified in the Financial Regulations; - 10.10.9 The reduction or remittance of the charge for non-domestic rates on occupied and unoccupied properties on grounds of hardship, under Section 49 of the Local Government Finance Act 1988.

-11. The Monitoring Officer
+11 The Monitoring Officer